 There’s no Darth of amazing cake options, but if you’re going big, we dig this Darth Vader helmet cake pan.
 Rig up an iPod playing his breathing behind it, get some dry ice smoking, and play the Imperial March as you bring in the red, glowing candle eyes.

 Another favor idea: iced cookies, which are cooler than Hoth.
-You can get a set of four characters or four vehicles.
-Ice ‘em, wrap ‘em in cellophane, and try to keep Salacious Crumb from stealing ‘em.
+You can get a set of four characters of Star Wars cookies or four Star Wars vehicle cookies from our Amazon affiliate.
+Ice ’em, wrap ’em in cellophane, and try to keep Salacious Crumb from stealing ’em.

 Whether you’re aiming for a mob of little padawans, a cantina of brawling Bith, or an Ewok dance for all ages, May the Fourth be with you!